star7js/taonado-cash/docs/TAONADO_SYSTEMS_EXPLAINED.md

 ### ❌ "I lost my secret note, Taonado can help recover it"
 **Reality**: No recovery possible for privacy mixer.
 This is by design for security.

+### ❌ "Privacy mixer deposits also earn TAO emissions"
+**Reality**: ONLY WTAO mining earns emissions.
+Privacy mixer is a pure privacy service with no rewards.

 ## Technical Architecture